 If you won’t be able to take your pre-interview assessment at your school/college, or if you’re not currently in/have left school/college, you’ll need to find an open authorised centre where you can take the pre-interview assessment instead.
 Details of open authorised centres are available on the Cambridge Assessment Admissions Testing website.

 Please note there may be an administration fee charged by the authorised centre in your country.

-For 2017 entry, the pre-interview written assessments will be taken on 2 November 2016 in the UK.
-Applicants taking the pre-interview written assessments overseas must check the Admissions Testing Service website as the scheduled start times for international centres may vary.
+For 2018 entry, the pre-interview written assessments will be taken on 2 November 2017 in the UK.
+Applicants taking the pre-interview written assessments overseas must check the Cambridge Assessment Admissions Testing website as the scheduled start times for international centres may vary.
 Please note that for some overseas interview locations, these assessments may take place after your interview.
 In this situation, your written assessment will still be considered by your Cambridge College along with your overseas interview report.

 At-interview assessments will be administered in your Cambridge College if you are invited to the UK for interview.
 For candidates interviewed overseas, at-interview assessments will usually take place in the same week as interviews in that country.
 Details of at-interview admissions assessments are normally supplied to shortlisted applicants together with details of their interview.

 Please note that all of our admissions assessments are designed to supplement the information in your application and provide a gauge of your abilities – to assess skills (such as comprehension and thinking skills) and, where appropriate, levels of current knowledge and understanding relevant to the course applied for.
 They are part of a holistic assessment of your application and are not a pass/fail exam.